chrishumboldt/Rocket-Tools/README.md

 var myNumbers = [1,1,2,3,4,5,5,5,5];
 var myString = 'This is a string';

-Web.helper.makeArray(myElement); // Returns [element]
+Rocket.helper.makeArray(myElement); // Returns [element]
-Web.helper.makeArray(myNumbers); // Returns [1,1,2,3,4,5,5,5,5]
+Rocket.helper.makeArray(myNumbers); // Returns [1,1,2,3,4,5,5,5,5]
-Web.helper.makeArray(myNumbers, true) // Returns [1,2,3,4,5]
+Rocket.helper.makeArray(myNumbers, true) // Returns [1,2,3,4,5]
-Web.helper.makeArray(myString) // Returns ['This', 'is', 'a', 'string']
+Rocket.helper.makeArray(myString) // Returns ['This', 'is', 'a', 'string']

-Web.helper.setDefault(awesome, myString); // Returns 'This is a string' as awesome is undefined.
+Rocket.helper.setDefault(awesome, myString); // Returns 'This is a string' as awesome is undefined.
-Web.helper.setDefault('Coolio', myString); // Returns 'Coolio' as the types match to string.
+Rocket.helper.setDefault('Coolio', myString); // Returns 'Coolio' as the types match to string.
-Web.helper.setDefault(2, myString); // Returns 'This is a string' as 2 is not a string.
+Rocket.helper.setDefault(2, myString); // Returns 'This is a string' as 2 is not a string.
 ```

 #### ID's